sharvanir/NaiveBayesOnHadoop/README.md

 This is a multi-class Naive Bayes classifier.

-Documentation and other detais to be added.
+Documentation and other details to be added soon.